Riminder/hrflow-connectors/src/hrflow_connectors/connectors/bullhorn/docs/update_applications_in_hrflow.md

-# Archive profiles in hrflow
+# Update applications in hrflow
-`Bullhorn Archive Profils` :arrow_right: `HrFlow.ai Profiles`
+`HrFlow.ai Profiles` :arrow_right: `Bullhorn Applications`

-Retrieves profiles from Bullhorn and archive them in Hrflow.ai source
+Retrieves profiles from Hrflow.ai and writes their applications on the Bullhorn source